Graduate School coronavirus updates

 - For Canvas issues, utilize the Student Training Course within Canvas or contact the C&IT Helpdesk at 313-577-4357 or firstname.lastname@example.org.

-While all phone inquiries are temporarily suspended, answers to many common application questions can be found in the frequently asked questions (FAQ) section of the Graduate Admissions website.
+Our phone lines are now open.
+However, answers to many common application questions can be found in the frequently asked questions (FAQ) section of the Graduate Admissions website.
 Can't find what you're looking for?
 Contact email@example.com for assistance.

-We have resumed our mail services, however due to safety protocols, please allow up to two (2) weeks for processing documents received via U.S. postal, Federal Express and DHL express mail services until further notice.
+We have resumed our mail services, however due to safety protocols, please allow up to two (2) weeks for processing documents received via U.S. postal, Federal Express and DHL express mail.
 Most admissions documents can be transmitted electronically or uploaded to your application as PDFs.
 We encourage all applicants to utilize electronic forms of submission whenever possible.
 If you have questions on the submission of electronic documents, please contact us at firstname.lastname@example.org.

 The Graduate School will provide some flexibility with recommended application deadlines for Spring/Summer 2020 and Fall 2020 applications.
 However, application deadlines set by programs supersede those set by the Graduate School.
 Please check with your academic program for individual program application deadlines.
 For international applicants, deadlines to submit official academic credential evaluations for Spring/Summer 2020 and Fall 2020 have been adjusted to the following:

 Application fee waivers

 In light of the continuing effects of the COVID-19 pandemic, to assist our applicants, beginning May 9, 2020, Wayne State University is waiving the application fee on all graduate applications submitted for the following terms: Winter 2021 and Spring/Summer 2021.
 Effective October 14, 2020, the application fee waiver is extended through the Fall 2021 term.
 Unfortunately, we are not able to make this waiver retroactive for applicants who have already paid the application fee.

 GRE General Test